instructure/apollo-link-deep-dedup/README.md

-# GraphQL Deep Dedup
+# apollo-link-deep-dedup

-This repo contains source code and test harness of a custom [Apollo-Link](https://www.apollographql.com/docs/link/) library for GraphQL deduplication
+This repo contains source code and test harness (GraphQL server and client) of a custom [Apollo-Link](https://www.apollographql.com/docs/link/) library for combining GraphQL queries and issuing minimal requests.

 ## Development Guide